Ronald L. Jensen

 Although busy with his varied interests, Ron advised PCA on how to duplicate its success in Northern California in other parts of the U.S. He and Jim Thompson were in frequent contact to discuss ideas until Ron passed away from an automobile accident in September 2005.

-Ron’s interest in making the world better is continued by his wife, GJ, and children: Julie Jensen Meyer, Janet Jensen, Jeff Jensen, James Jensen and Jami Jensen.
+Ron’s interest in making the world better was continued by his wife, GJ, until she passed away in 2014, and is continued by his children: Julie Jensen Meyer, Janet Jensen, Jeff Jensen, James Jensen and Jami Jensen.

 2008: Jim Sochor, College Football Hall of Fame Coach of UC Davis